What’s the point of having a website when nobody scrolls past your hero image?

 Are stories overdone?
 We all know that marketing pushes stories like it’s the bloodline of the marketing system.
 Stories are being pumped into content like never before.

-But, what we see today, especially in email newsletters is a bunch of irrelevant, irreverent stories with a connection so weak that it makes me gag.
+But, what we see today, especially in email newsletters is a bunch of irrelevant, irreverent stories with a connection so weak that you being to hate business emails.

 Cut the crap and deliver what is needed.
 Even if you have to break rules.